The role of a project plan and the benefits of project planning software

 - Milestone – the point that visualizes the end of one project phase and the beginning of the next one.

-- Budget = costs.
-All money related to completing your project.
+- Budget = costs, all money required to complete the project.

 - Project charter, where you will find an overview of the project and the important information about all stakeholders, measurable project goals, objectives, constraints, and reasons.